niranjan-7/libo/README.md

 ## Installation
-Clone this repor and update the db uri in .env and install the necessary dependencies, run:
+Clone this repo and update the db uri in .env and install the necessary dependencies, run:
 ```ts
 npm install
 ```